 Perfect Colour: Always fry samosa over low heat.
 If you fry the samosa over high heat, they will become dark brown (burnt) from the outside but uncooked from the inside.

-Serve moong dal samosa as a snack with mint chutney or any other sweet and spicy dipping sauce.
+You can serve moong dal samosa as a snack with mint chutney or any other sweet and spicy sauce.

 A cup of Indian masala tea is the perfect drink to accompany a bowl of homemade mini samosa.